qooxdoo/qooxdoo/docs/development/testing/gui_testing.md

 Here is an example for running a browser test based on [playwright](https://www.npmjs.com/package/playwright).
-Remember you have to make sure to prepare the runtime environment in your build scripts yourself (such as installing required libraries and npm modules), since they are not included in qooxdoo (see [this example](https://github.com/qooxdoo/qxl.apiviewer/blob/master/.github/workflows/build-and-deploy.yml)).
+Remember you have to prepare the runtime environment in your build scripts yourself (such as installing required libraries and npm modules), since they are not included in qooxdoo (see [this example](https://github.com/qooxdoo/qxl.apiviewer/blob/master/.github/workflows/build-and-deploy.yml)).